 From snowfall to ice to strong winds: skiing does not always go hand in hand with the best weather conditions.
 Therefore, it is important to read the weather forecast carefully and prepare well for the respective weather conditions with the appropriate skiing style and the right equipment.

-With this combination of the right attitude, good protective clothing and suitable skiing style, you can have fun skiing in all weather conditions!
+With a combination of the right attitude, good protective clothing and suitable skiing style, you can have fun skiing in almost all weather conditions!

 FAQs on weather and visibility conditions for skiing